reed9999/build-various-things/README.md

 Agent version
 2.9.0.4

+## Troublshooting common issues
+### configure: error: no acceptable C compiler found in $PATH
+For CPython it was simply `sudo apt-get update` so that build-essential could be found and installed.

 ## Enhancements -- somewhat redundant with "Directions..." above.
 Can we just use an EC2 image with gcc?
 Try: